-Fuchsia code uses ICU library for the common internationalization services such as date, time, timezone, locale and language handling.
+Fuchsia uses the ICU library for the commonly shared internationalization services such as date, time, timezone, locale and language handling.

 The ICU library is imported through a third-party dependency

 //third_party/icu.
 As an example use of the library, one can look at the C++